 Salagdoong beach has something for everyone , whether you’re looking for a thrill or just want to relax.
 For people looking for a thrill there are two cliff jumping platforms with one being 25ft and the other 30ft.
 There is also a giant slide into the ocean but unfortunately this was out of order when we visited.

-Once you have finished with the cliff jumping you can head over to the beach to lay in the sun and cool off in the blue water.
+Once you have finished with the cliff jumping you can head over to the beach to lay in the sun.
 You can hire snorkel gear to view the sea life or rent a clear kayak to explore more of what the area has to offer.
 To the left of the beach you will find bamboo rafts set up with hammocks and swings, as well as giant inflatable unicorns.